Media Center: Harvard Crimson Men's Golf - History and Index

 Bobby Jones acted as unofficial coach of the team in 1923 (the year he won the US Open) and 1924.
 Although the best player ever at Harvard, he never actually played for the team.
 Other noteworthy players for Harvard included H. Chandler Egan 1905 (US Amateur Champ and instrumental in Pebble Beach), Edward S. Stimpson ’27 (creater of the Stimpmeter), Joseph Morrill, Jr. ’28, James A. Hutchinson, Jr. ’28, William A. Cordingley, Jr. ’40, Ted Cooney ’55, Bob Keefe ’68, Alex Vik ’78, Carroll Lowenstein, Jr. ’82, Joel Radtke ’96, and Ed Boyda ’97.

 Since 1970, the Men’s Team has had 34 All-Ivy Team Selections with Art Burke ’74, Glenn Alexander ’81, and Joel Radtke ’96 receiving the title two times in their careers.
-More recent All-Ivy winners include Chris Wu ’05, DJ Hynes ’06, Greg Shuman ’10, Mark Pollak ’12, and Antonio Grillo ’12.
+More recent All-Ivy winners include Chris Wu ’05, DJ Hynes ’06, Greg Shuman ’10, Mark Pollak ’12, Antonio Grillo ’12 and Theo Lederhausen '14.

 In 1975, Harvard won the inaugural Ivy League tournament led by Alex Vik ’78 who went on to become the first player in League history to be a four-time All-Ivy choice.
 Harvard dominated the Greater Boston Championship in the 1970s-winning seven titles during the decade.